Unipotent Representations and Quantum Induction: Main Results

 On the one hand, $WF(I^{\alpha}(\pi))$ is computable and consists of a finite number of irreducible components.
 On the other hand, the wave front set of each $Q(p,q)(\pi)$ possesses a certain distinctive characteristic that can be derived from \!~\cite{pr1} and \!~\cite{pan}.
 Under certain hypotheses on $\pi$, we sort out the occurrence of $WF(Q(p,q)(\pi))$ in $WF(I^{\alpha}(\pi))$ completely.
 This provides us with one nonvanishing theorem for $Q(p,q)(\pi)$ and for $\theta_s(p,q)(\pi)$.\\ \\ Let me point out one advantage of our construction related to the theory of automorphic forms.
 Theta correspondence originated from the studies of theta series (see \!~\cite{si}, \!~\cite{weil}, \!~\cite{weilsiegel}, \!~\cite{howe79}).
 As pointed out to me by Jian-Shu Li, theta correspondence should map automorphic representations to automorphic representations (see \!~\cite{howe79}, \!~\cite{ra87}, \!~\cite{li94}).
 Thus representations in $\mc N(\mc O)$ should all be automorphic.
-In the final part of this paper, along the lines of \!~\cite{vogan86}, we make some conjectures regarding the automorphic dual in the sense of Burger-Li-Sarnak \!~\cite{bls}. \\ \\ I wish to acknowledge my gratitude to Monica Nevins, Shu-Yen Pan, Tomasz Przebinda and David Vogan for some very helpful e-mail communications and to Bill Graham, Chen-Bo Zhu, Gestur Olafsson and Ray Fabec for reading the manuscript and for their comments.
-I also wish to thank the referee for his very valuable suggestions and comments, in particular his suggestions concerning Definition \!~\ref{unip} and the proof of Theorem\!~\ref{induction1}.
+In the final part of this paper, along the lines of \!~\cite{vogan86}, we make some conjectures regarding the automorphic dual in the sense of Burger-Li-Sarnak \!~\cite{bls}. \\ \\ The first draft of this paper was finished in early 2002.
+Since then, there have been many interesting developments related to this paper, notably \cite{pt} \cite{bp} \cite{ar13} \cite{he15} \cite{bmsz}.
+I wish to acknowledge my gratitude to Monica Nevins, Shu-Yen Pan, Tomasz Przebinda and David Vogan for some very helpful e-mail communications and to Ray Fabec, Bill Graham, Gestur Olafsson and Chen-Bo Zhu for reading the manuscript and for their comments.
+I also want to thank the referees for their very valuable suggestions and comments, in particular their suggestions concerning the structure of the introduction, Definition \!~\ref{unip}, the proof of Theorem\!~\ref{induction1} and the structure of Chapter \ref{ch7}.
+Special thanks go to the former AMS Memoirs editor Daniel Bump and the current AMS Memoirs editor Henri Darmon for their efforts to get this paper published.
 In the midst of revising this paper, my father Decai He, passed away.
 My father had always encouraged and inspired me in my mathematical endeavors.
 I would like to dedicate this paper to him.